karolzlot/new-york-students/README.md

 Then API client can make API request to get students data.
 Filters can be optionally applied.
 Additionally link to chart is provided in response.

 Chart is not available immediately.
-It is generated in separate Celery task and then stored on Docker volume with its path stored in database.
+It is generated in separate Celery task in a few seconds and then stored on Docker volume with its path stored in database.

 Tested on Python 3.9.5